BlazerLabs/CSC-3105-22-23-Project-Repo/code/jetstream/Jetstream Technologies Group 55/README.md

 # Description

-The files in this directory contain the work done by JETSTREAM TECHNOLOGIES GROUP 55 for the 2022/23 CSC 3105 coursework.
+The files in this directory contain the work done by Jetstream Technologies Group 55 in participation to the complete project asssigned to Jetstream Technology for the 2022/23 CSC 3105 coursework.